SLV N.E.E.D.: Naloxone Education Empowerment Distribution Program

 Partnering with its local healthcare workforce, SLVAHEC has initiated numerous educational opportunities including training workshops, guest speaker presentations geared to local providers, and support for youth programs introducing children to health careers.

-SLVAHEC has originated several different prescription drug abuse prevention programs, including the Naloxone Education Empowerment Distribution (NEED) program.
+SLVAHEC has originated several different prescription drug abuse prevention programs, including the naloxone information in their Naloxone Education Empowerment Distribution (NEED) program.

 Naloxone immediately reverses all the effects of opioid overdose and gives enough time to rush a patient to the hospital for further treatment.
 The NEED project works to train, certify, and provide community members with necessary education and skills to successfully administer naloxone.

 Learning from other harm reduction efforts in other areas of the U.S. (rural Indiana and Northwest Colorado), SLVAHEC currently continues work on prescription and street drug issues with grant applications geared to "harm reduction" efforts using evidence-based approaches such as syringe exchanges.

 SLVAHEC's program benefits are further reviewed in this short video: